krisu5/aegis-icons-sandbox/CONTRIBUTING.md

 #### _Allowed_

+> [!NOTE]
+> If the software isn't listed in this "allowed" section, then **check the software's website:** if the software mentions being a _"vector graphics editor"_ and **not** a _"photo/image editor"_, then the software is most likely acceptable as long as vectors can be saved as SVG. **But maintainers can't help with your vector creation problems.**

-:heavy_check_mark: Most used and approved software, maintainers can possibly give you help with these:
+:heavy_check_mark: Most recommended software, maintainers can possibly give you help with these:

 - [Adobe Illustrator](https://adobe.com/products/illustrator) (industry standard, commercial)
 - [Affinity by Canva](https://affinity.studio/) (professional freeware creative suite, **remember to select [vector view mode](https://www.affinity.studio/help/design-aids-view-modes/#how-to-display-specific-modes)**)